JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 This report set out to answer the research question:
-**"To what extent do pre-set contextual factors influence the likelihood of a 'far set'?"**
+**To what extent do pre-set contextual factors influence the likelihood of a 'far set'?**

 To explore this, we defined a clear benchmark.
-A "far set" was any possession that gained more than 13.18 metres, which is the 80th percentile of own-half gains in 2018.
+A far set was any possession that gained more than 13.18 metres, which is the 80th percentile of own-half gains in 2018.
 We trained five machine learning models using data from 2018–2024, and then tested them on the 2025 season, which was kept separate as a true “future” test.

 The results were clear.